A new vision for the Women of Influence

 deepen its engagement with the community.

-The 100 Women of Influence Awards will return in 2018 along with the launch of a new
+The 100 Women of Influence Awards will return in 2018.Stay tuned for more information.

 100 Women of Influence Alumni